RyzenGatto/Ai-HDL-MacroPad/README.md

 # Ai-HDL-MacroPad
-Application Specific nRF52840 based Keyboard for the PRISM Lab at the University of Arizona
+Application Specific nRF52840 OR RP2040 based Keyboards for the PRISM Lab at the University of Arizona

 Below are 3D renders and schematics